 The engine rooms are both very well done and in the aft engine room one of the Fairbanks Morse diesel engines has its cover off and you can see the massive connecting rods bolted to its crankshaft.
 The controls in the Maneuvering Room seem simpler and less cluttered than those of Gato Class Fleet submarines (this is the Tench Class).
 Many of the crew's bunks are still in place and give the visitor a feel for just how cramped a WWII era Fleet Submarine could be.
 Remember, these are "Hot Bunks", where each bunk is shared by more than one sailor and were swapped as each sailor went on or off duty.
 The Galley and Crew's Mess look great and the original tables and benches are still in place.
 I got a laugh out of the Jukebox.
 It's the first I'd seen on a museum submarine.
 The USS Requin's heads (toilets) are both tight and an contained an overwhelming series of pipes and valves and fittings.
 I'm not sure how many of them you had to actuate to flush the bowl.

-Although stairs have been cut into the hull fore and aft to improve visitor access, the USS Requin is not handicap accessible.
+Although stairs have been cut into the hull fore and aft to improve visitor access, SS-481 is not handicap accessible.
 Visitors should be able to manage stairs and step over high thresholds at several watertight doors throughout the boat.
 Food is available in the Carnegie Science Center and there are a couple of fast food places a couple of blocks up the street.
 Admission to the submarine is a part included in the Carnegie Science Center admission tickets, but you can buy tickets for the USS Requin tour alone for a much reduced rate.
+Tours of the sub are self-guided.
 Visit the USS Requin Museum Website for information on hours and directions.